Accessing Electronic Court Records

 Parties

-Parties can access most of their electronic case records in civil and family cases remotely (without having to go to the courthouse).
-Records in cases that are not civil and family cases, such as criminal cases are not available electronically yet.
+Parties can access most of their electronic case records in their civil, family matters, child protection matters, or protection order cases remotely (without having to go to the courthouse).

-• Please note: The email address provided to the court must be the same email used to register an account on re:SearchMaine to obtain remote access to electronic case records.
+• The email address provided to the court must be the same email used to register an account on re:SearchMaine to obtain remote access to electronic case records.
 If a party has not provided an email address to the court, or the email address provided needs to be updated, the Notice of Change of Address (CR-CV-FM-199) must be completed and submitted to the court.

 There is no fee for downloading your own case documents.